 The third and last antecedent problem concerns ambiguous antecedents.
 Pronouns pop up in almost every sentence, and sometimes readers may feel as if they are juggling.
 They’re trying to remember which nouns have already been mentioned so that they can correctly match them up with later-appearing pronouns.
 Don’t turn your readers into a circus act.
 Your job is to provide a pleasurable and easy reading experience.
 Ensure that your pronouns and antecedents are clearly marked.

 Take this odd pair of sentences, in which we meet an ambiguous antecedent: “The room contained a chair, a desk, and a lone light bulb.
 It was twenty-six feet long by seventeen feet wide.”
+Wow.
 That’s a pretty big light bulb!
 The pronoun “it” could, in theory, refer to various singular nouns in this sentence: “room,” “chair,” “desk,” or “light bulb.”
-Naturally, readers pair “it” with “light bulb,” the closest singular noun, and so you get an absurd sentence.
+Readers’ first inclination will likely be to pair “it” with “light bulb,” the closest singular noun, leading to an an absurd sentence.
+Your readers will probably figure it out, but you shouldn’t make them work so hard.

 In this case, repeating the antecedent could help, but it sounds awkward: “The room contained a chair, a desk, and a lone light bulb.
 The room was twenty-six feet long by seventeen feet wide.”
 A better move is to combine the sentences: “The room, twenty-six feet long by seventeen feet wide, contained a chair, a desk, and a lone light bulb.”

 Pronouns seem fairly easy to use, but don’t let them lull you into a false sense of security.
-Start monitoring your pronouns and ensure they have an unambiguous antecedent that is both before and near each pronoun.
+Double check your pronouns to ensure they have an unambiguous antecedent that is both before and near each pronoun.

 Curious Case of the Misplaced Modifier & The Grammar Devotional